by Sam at Management 3.0

 Managing emotion is part of having a strong emotional intelligence.
 The better able you are to identify and control the emotion rather than let the emotion control you, the better you can manage yourself and your teams.
 In this blog we’re going to delve into how to control one’s temper and quell anger, but we’re also going to highlight the positive side of anger because every emotion, no matter how negative it can appear, has a positive side to it.

 Taking action can be seen as a positive and the emotion of anger can be harnessed to move forward and get things done.
 That is, if you don’t let it overtake you.
 When anger becomes too strong and isn’t reined in, it can be debilitating.
 They key is to use the positive parts of anger and not let the negative parts overtake you, which isn’t easy.
 That’s why we’re sharing a few tips in this blog about what it takes to temper your temper, so that your anger doesn’t get the best of you and so that you can be a more mindful leader.

-How do you control your temper?
-Share thoughts with us below or contact us.
+How do you control your temper in your leadership role?
+Share thoughts with us below.